-I am currently a lecturer with the Princeton Writing Program, where I teach a science-infused writing seminar I designed entitled “Sensory Communication.”
-In this course, my students write about the theories and complexities of animal communication systems, make philosophical arguments about human pheromones, and construct a research paper that targets an intersection of human sensory communication and culture.
+From 2016-2018 I was a lecturer with the Princeton Writing Program, where I taught a science-infused writing seminar I designed entitled “Sensory Communication.”
+In this course, my students wrote about the theories and complexities of animal communication systems, made philosophical arguments about human pheromones, and constructed research papers that targeted an intersection of human sensory communication and culture.

 Previously, I was a teaching assistant at the UConn Writing Center, where I acted as Assistant Director.
 In this position I trained tutors, led university-wide personal statement workshops, and worked one-on-one with students at any stage of the writing process — from grappling with an essay prompt to revising a draft.
 As a Writing Center tutor, I used a nondirective teaching model to allow student writers to analyze and critique their own writing.